 |Select at least 6 credits, or as many as needed to complete the 18 credits for the minor after the above two requirements have been met 2||6|

 Courses taken abroad may be taught either in English (for thematically related courses) or in the target language.
 When taken abroad, language courses below the 12-credit level may be used to fulfill the study abroad requirement, but will not count towards the 18 credits for the minor.

 Students must select these courses to complete a geographic or thematic concentration.
-The rationale for the inclusion of these courses must be described in the student's proposed plan of study, and approved by the advisor for the minor.
+The rationale for the inclusion of these courses must be described in the student's proposed plan of study, and approved by the adviser for the minor.
 Courses may be chosen from, but are not limited to, the fields of anthropology, art, communications, history, international studies, international business, literature, political science, or a variety of other disciplines related to international culture.